mikenguyen13/data_analysis/_book/05-regression.md

 -   observations are independent and have the same density function.

--   Under multivariate normal assumption, ML yields consistent estimates of the means and the covariance matrix for multivariate distribution with finite fourth moments [@Little_1987]
+-   Under multivariate normal assumption, maximum likelihood yields consistent estimates of the means and the covariance matrix for multivariate distribution with finite fourth moments [@little1988test]

 To find the MLE, we usually differentiate the **log-likelihood** function and set it equal to 0.